elmbridge/curriculum/Making It Dynamic.md

 Whenever an update message is sent, the `Update.update` function consumes the sent message, the current model, and returns a new model to render.
 Currently, the `SetCurrentText` message is handled by this function, but the function simply returns the old model.

 Let's change that.
-Instead, we should have the update function to update the model's `currentText` value whenever the message `SetCurrentText` is sent.
+Instead, we should have the update function update the model's `currentText` value whenever the message `SetCurrentText` is sent.
 Let's use record update syntax to do so:

 ```elm
 update msg model =